dotswg/dots-architecture/draft-mortensen-dots-architecture.md

    example.com/.org   example.net
    DOTS Clients       DOTS Server
 ~~~~~
+{: #fig-multi-client-server title="Multiple DOTS clients for a DOTS server"}

 A DOTS client may be associated with one or more DOTS servers, and
 those DOTS servers may belong to different entities.
 This may be to ensure
 high availability or co-ordinate mitigation with more than one directly
 connected ISP.
 An example scenario is for an enterprise to have DDoS
-mitigation service from multiple providers.
-Operational considerations
+mitigation service from multiple providers, as shown in
+{{fig-multi-homed-client}} below.
+Operational considerations relating to
-relating to co-ordinating multiple provider responses are beyond the scope of
+co-ordinating multiple provider responses are beyond the scope of DOTS.
-DOTS.

 ~~~~~
                        +---+